PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 Moving to Ireland for Work

-You need a PPS number before your employer can correctly process your salary and taxes.
+You usually need a PPS number before an employer can correctly process salary payments and taxes.

 Freelancer or Self-Employed

-You must use your PPS number when registering for income tax and filing returns via Revenue.ie.
+Self-employed individuals use their PPS number when registering for income tax and filing returns through Revenue.ie.

 International Student